PLTools/GT/README.md

 # Dependencies

   * ppxlib
   * The [fork](https://github.com/Kakadu/camlp5/tree/ast2pt.cmi) of camlp5 which installs extra required `cmi` is in the branch `ast2pt.cmi`.
-We hope that it will be merged to upstream eventually
+It was merged to master.
+(TODO: check that it was already released)

 # Compilation

 * `make` to compile whole library.
 * `make && make tests` to compile regression tests too.

+In case some of the tests do not compile use following commands to see generated code:
+* with camlp5 use `(cd _build && ../camlp5o_pp.sh pr_o.cmo regression/testname.ml)`
+* with PPX use `./pp_gt.native -pretty regression/testname.ml`

 # This branch adds PPX support for Generic Transformers.